DannyHarper/elevate-gym/README.md

  • Accessible in terms of careful thought on colour scheme, alt text to describe photos for screen readers.
  • There are interactive feautures such as the vidoes and map.

+## Accessibility Features

+* I have used a high contrast colour scheme to ensure readability for users with visual impairments.
+But also been mindful of the reseach I mentioned regarding using pure whites & blacks causing headaches for some people - off colours were used throughout.

+* All images have descriptive alt attributes to provide context for screen readers.

+* The website is fully responsive, using flexible layouts and media queries to ensure accessibility across all devices, including desktops, tablets, and mobile phones.

 ## Technologies Used

 • HTML